Eshnunna: Early Bronze

+Ur III period

 The first known rulers of the city were a series of vassal governors under the Third dynasty of Ur.
 Eshnunna may have had special relationships to the royal family.
 For example, Shulgi's wife Shulgi-Simtum showed devotion to two goddesses closely connected with the governor's dynasty at Eshnunna, and Shu-Sin's uncle Babati temporarily lived in Eshnunna.

 Ituria is attested as the governor of Eshnunna under Ur from at least Su-Sun year 9 to Ibbi-Sin year 2.
 He erected a temple to Shu-Sin in a new lower town.
 Soon after Shu-Sin's death, Ituria was followed by his son Šu-ilišu, who in 2026 BC got rid of the Ur III calendar and replaced it with a local one.
 He also stopped calling himself the ensi (governor) of Eshnunna, instead referring to himself as lugal (king) and "beloved of Tishpak".
 His seal also mentioned the deities Belat-Shuhnir and Belat-Terraban.
 His personal seal shows him facing the god Tishpak, who is holding a rod and ring in one hand and an axe in the other while standing on two subdued enemies.